LJungmann/CurtainBreaks/content/docs/projects/curtain_breaks/_index.md

 ## Implementation

-A detailed description of your prototyping process.
+_A detailed description of your prototyping process._ <- TODO: remove In the beginning we did some brainstorming and after bringing all of our ideas together, we first thought we could make sth that shoots pencils at the user when they don't take a break or an apparatus that starts to shake the laptop, so you cannot type anything anymore.
+But we thought we would maybe break something if we shake the laptop too hard and that the pencils could hurt.
+So we came up with a more peaceful way of encouraging the user to take a break: Curtains.
+These were our first sketches:
+{{< figure src="assets/CurtainBreaks1.png" caption="*Sketch of the originally planned Curtain Breaks.*">}}
+{{< figure src="assets/Curtainbreaks2.png" caption="*Curtain Breaks from the front showing the LED Display, the buttons, the proximity sensor and the curtain mounted on top.*">}}
+{{< figure src="assets/CurtainBreaks3.png" caption="*Curtain Breaks from the back still showing an originally planned battery and on/off button.*">}}
+{{< figure src="assets/CurtainBreaks4.png" caption="*Curtain Breaks from the side.*">}}
+{{< figure src="assets/CurtainBreaks5.png" caption="*Sketch of the curtain being rolled down in front of the laptop.*">}}

-The base on top of the screen is made out of wood.
-It’s a lightweight material, that can be crafted quite easily.
-To place the controls on it, we have cut out holes.
+We were planning to make the base on top of the screen out of wood, since it's rather lightweight when thin and can be crafted quite easily.
+For placing the controls we planned to cut out holes.

-The timer has a LED display that can show 4 numbers.
+_We also planned the following:_ The timer has a LED display that can show 4 numbers.
 The first 2 digits are for the minutes and the other 2 are for the seconds.
-The user can set the timer in minutes up to a maximum of 60 minutes.
+The user can set the timer in minutes up to a maximum of 60 minutes using an up and down button.

 On top of the laptop, there is a rotatable bar that has a textile stripped to it.
-Combining that with a stepper motor, we are able to pull the textile down and bakc up again in front of the screen.
+Combining that with a stepper motor, we are able to pull the textile down and back up again in front of the screen.
 A proximity sensor senses if the user is still in front of his computer.
 For the proximity sensor to work, the curtain has a hole cut out.

-All the sensors are connected to an Arduino Uno Board, which is plugged into the laptop and runs a program to control the sensors.
-A detail description can be found [here]({{< ref "SetupAndCode#Setup" >}}).
+All the sensors are connected to an Arduino Uno Board, which is connected to a battery supply and runs a program to control the sensors.
 The program itself initially waits for inputs on the timer.
 When the timer is set, it counts down until it reaches zero.
 At that point, the stepper motor is is triggered to roll down the curtain.
 Then the proximity sensor consistently scans if the user is still sitting there.
 When the user is away for at least a minute, the curtain will roll up again and the program waits for another timer input.

-TODO: describe the end setup more.
+We did not really have an entire iteration where we had to redo our whole prototype but we had some milestones where we realized we needed to change something in our plan.

 ### Iteration №1 - ProVotyping